rednafi/stress-test-locust/README.md

     ![locust-dashboard]

--   You can start, stop and control your tests from there.
+-   You can start, stop, and control your tests from there.

 ## Disclaimer